lifinance/solstreams/README.md

 solana-keygen grind --starts-with STRM:1 --ignore-case
 ```

-Where this address will start with a case insensitive `strm`.
+Where this address will start with a case-insensitive `strm`.

 ### /target/idl